Your cookie settings

 Design by Hato

-‘Ode to the Mother’ will be installed on the platform of St James’s Park Underground Station as an artwork poster, launching February 22nd 2024 and on view for one year.
+The Angel of History Speaks will be installed on the platform of St James’s Park Underground station as an artwork poster, launching April 22nd 2025 and on view for one year.

 The Art on the Underground Writer in Residence is a creative opportunity for a TfL staff member to develop their writing by working with TfL’s contemporary art programme Art on the Underground over a period of six months.